 I first began drawing and artwork in general when, as a child, I stole into my Grandmother's studio and "borrowed" a piece of her charcoal and sketching paper.
-She was a commercial artist.
+She was a brilliant watercolorist.
 She caught me.
-But instead of being angry, as I feared, she sat me down and taught me how to draw.
+But instead of being angry, as I feared, she sat me down and taught me how to draw and paint.

 Years later, I had the opportunity to study with and help American master sculptor Ed Dwight with his 12 foot high bronze statue of Dr. Martin Luther King, Jr. that stands today outside Morehouse College's King Chapel in Atlanta, Georgia.
 His work inspired me to devote more practical time to my art.
 That made my mother happy.
 She had always wanted me to be an artist.